AutoJenny/blog/docs/page-reference/planning/section-titling.md

 ## Overview

 The Section Titling page (`/planning/posts/<id>/concept/titling`) is the final stage in the concept development workflow.
-It takes the topic allocation from the previous stage and generates imaginative, engaging titles and descriptions for each section based on their topics and the context of the whole post.
+It takes the section ideas from the previous stage and generates imaginative, engaging titles and descriptions for each section based on their topics and the context of the whole post.

 ## Purpose and Scope

 - **Primary Function**: Generate creative, engaging section titles and descriptions
-- **Input Data**: Topic allocation from `post_development.topic_allocation` and `expanded_idea`
+- **Input Data**: Section ideas from `post_development.topic_allocation` and `expanded_idea`
 - **Output Data**: Final section structure stored in `post_section` table and `post_development.sections`
-- **Workflow Position**: Final step in concept development (after topic allocation, before authoring)
+- **Workflow Position**: Final step in concept development (after section ideas, before authoring)

 ## Technical Architecture